netfoundry/edge-router-registration/ziti_router_auto_enroll/README.md

 ### HealthCheck Options

 - `--disableHealthChecks`: Disable HealthChecks portion of router config
+  - Note: If you disable HealthChecks, the web section is also automatically disabled.
 - `--ctrlPingCheckInterval`: How often to ping the controller (Default: 30)
 - `--ctrlPingCheckTimeout`: Timeout the ping (Default: 15)
 - `--ctrlPingCheckInitialDelay`: How long to wait before pinging the controller (Default: 15)